keyneston/gcb/README.md

 * Use a pool or similar for things like timers to stop memory churn
 * API for gathering circuit data and values

+# TODOs

+- [ ] Ensure no leaking of threads
+- [ ] Rework errors so they work with errors.Is